Positive Behaviour Policy

 If the child displays inappropriate behaviour the member of staff will highlight the reason why the behaviour is not acceptable and will ask the child to stop

-If the child continues, the member of staff will remind them that is not the agreed behaviour of the golden rules and that their name may need to go on the behaviour chart
+If the child continues, the member of staff will remind them that is not the agreed behaviour of the golden rules and that their name may need to go down the behaviour chart

 If the behaviour continues, the child will be moved to play somewhere else and their name will be moved down the chart